informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 are reporting conflicting information.
 It requests headers from each backup node and compares them with a verified header from the primary.
 If there is a conflict, it attempts to verify the conflicting header via the verifier.
-If it can be verified, it indicates an attack on the lite clients that should be punishable.
+If it can be verified, it indicates an attack on the light clients that should be punishable.
 The relevant information (ie. the two conflicting commits) are passed to the publisher.